Medicine

 See files for Cats

 Enrofloxacin for cats is a broad-spectrum antibiotic which is commonly sold under the brand name Baytril.
-Antibiotics are medications with either kill bacteria or inhibit their growth to prevent the spread of infection.
+Antibiotics are medications that either kill bacteria or inhibit their growth to prevent the spread of infection.
 Enrofloxacin is a type of antibiotic known as a fluoroquinolone, meaning it is a broad-spectrum antibiotic that kills certain types of bacteria.
 Various infections can result in a cat needing an antibiotic such as Baytril, but this does not mean it can be used for all of them.
 A veterinarian must diagnose the infection before enrofloxacin can be prescribed and administered to the cat.

 At AnimalWised, we find out what to expect if your animal has been prescribed enrofloxacin for cats.
 We look at the dosage, uses and side effects of Baytril for cats so you can know what to expect.